virajtk/Fashion-Store/README.md

 Frontend Part

 First add assets folder to public folder (Not src folder) and import all the css and javaScript files to index.html file.
-CSS Files import to the <Head> </Head> tag and add Js files outside the body tag.
+CSS Files import to the header tag and add Js files outside the body tag.

 In App.css file no need to change because there isn't anything implement I do all the css part in assets/css/style.css file